jacilynh/ECEA5340/.idea/week1.md

 7: RTDs: Basic Facts

 Okay, show of hands, how many people know that RTD stands for resistance temperature detector?
-Play video starting at ::9 and follow transcript0:09

 I don't see too many.

-Play video starting at ::11 and follow transcript0:11 You should know it because I did use it in a previous video.
+You should know it because I did use it in a previous video.
 Well, you know it now, RTD, resistance temperature detector.
 The first RTDs consisted of coils of platinum wire wound around a ceramic core or a glass tube.

-Play video starting at ::29 and follow transcript0:29 And in order to protect the wires from damage, a glass, ceramic, or a metal sheath would cover these fragile linings.
+And in order to protect the wires from damage, a glass, ceramic, or a metal sheath would cover these fragile linings.

-Play video starting at ::38 and follow transcript0:38 Today, thin film RTDs are made by depositing thin, parallel layers of platinum onto a ceramic substrate.
+Today, thin film RTDs are made by depositing thin, parallel layers of platinum onto a ceramic substrate.
 The length of the pattern determines the exact resistance that is needed for the sensor.
 Ever notice how many fun facts involve a lot of numbers?
 No difference with RTDs.
 They typical temperature range is -200 degrees C to 800 degrees C.

-Play video starting at :1:11 and follow transcript1:11 The European standard, DIN or IEC 60751, specifies a resistence of 100 ohms at 0 degrees C and a temperature coefficient of resistance of 0.00385 ohms per ohm degree C between 0 and 100 degrees C. Now, memorize that.
+The European standard, DIN or IEC 60751, specifies a resistence of 100 ohms at 0 degrees C and a temperature coefficient of resistance of 0.00385 ohms per ohm degree C between 0 and 100 degrees C. Now, memorize that.

-Play video starting at :1:36 and follow transcript1:36 Okay, relax.
+Okay, relax.
 All it really means is you're supposed to get a perfectly straight line for your plot of temperature versus resistance.

-Play video starting at :1:49 and follow transcript1:49 There are two types of specs for tolerances, Class A and Class B, both of which involve the equations shown in the slide, that depend on temperature.
+There are two types of specs for tolerances, Class A and Class B, both of which involve the equations shown in the slide, that depend on temperature.

-Play video starting at :2:1 and follow transcript2:01 It's a lot easier to remember them as Class A is the one with the 0.06 ohms of tolerance at 0 degrees C. And class B has double that, or 0.12 ohms of tolerance at 0 degrees C.
+It's a lot easier to remember them as Class A is the one with the 0.06 ohms of tolerance at 0 degrees C. And class B has double that, or 0.12 ohms of tolerance at 0 degrees C.

-Play video starting at :2:19 and follow transcript2:19 This chart looks more like a schematic for a roller coaster ride than a graph of sensor resistance versus temperature.
+This chart looks more like a schematic for a roller coaster ride than a graph of sensor resistance versus temperature.
 We discussed the NTC thermistor in the last video.
 The lessused PTC, or positive temperature coefficient thermistor, is the one with a positive but a curved slope upwards.

-Play video starting at :2:42 and follow transcript2:42 The RTD looks like a plain old straight line with a positive slope.
+The RTD looks like a plain old straight line with a positive slope.
 In reality, though, the curve is very linear but not perfectly linear.
 You need to calibrate an RTD sensor if you want it to be perfectly linear.
 RTDs get used wherever a high-accuracy temperature measurement is needed, as long as the data is somewhere within the range of -200 degrees C to plus 800 degrees C. They're popular in applications where people want to install the sensor, take the data, and not have to, or in the case of the space shuttle, not be able to access the sensor ever again.

-Play video starting at :3:34 and follow transcript3:34 The excellent repeatability of RTDs appeals to the pharmaceutical industry.
+The excellent repeatability of RTDs appeals to the pharmaceutical industry.

-Play video starting at :3:41 and follow transcript3:41 Measuring temperature in a gas or an air stream is another popular application.
+Measuring temperature in a gas or an air stream is another popular application.
 In that case, you will want the bare RTD element exposed to the gas in order to minimize the speed of response of the sensor.

-Play video starting at :3:56 and follow transcript3:56 A hot wire anemometer is an RTD run in reverse.
+A hot wire anemometer is an RTD run in reverse.

-Play video starting at :4:2 and follow transcript4:02 And now it's time to show you what commercial RTDs look like.
+And now it's time to show you what commercial RTDs look like.
 You can buy them as a surface mount 0603 chip, just like this RTD from Vishay.
 And you can buy them as a sensor on a surface probe, and bolt them to the object whose temperature you want to measure.

-Play video starting at :4:25 and follow transcript4:25 This stainless steel probe is designed to screw into a thread hole in a tank or a furnace.
+This stainless steel probe is designed to screw into a thread hole in a tank or a furnace.
 And the pharmaceutical industry likes the sanitary sensors.
 They look like an explosion-proof head, but they're combined with the clean construction required for good manufacturing procedures.

-Play video starting at :4:46 and follow transcript4:46 Let's recap.
+Let's recap.

-Play video starting at :4:47 and follow transcript4:47 We discussed the accuracy, range, and typical applications for RTDs.
+We discussed the accuracy, range, and typical applications for RTDs.
 Now we're going to use circuit diagrams to explain the core technology behind them, as well as how to linearize them, how to buy them, and how to integrate RTDs into a circuit.

 8: RTDs: How They Work

 This theory lesson on RTDs will involve lots of circuit diagrams.
 Sorry about them.
 Shown on the right side of this slide is a simple circuit for measuring resistance but there's a flaw in this circuit that dooms it to a grizzly failure.
 You need a lead wire to attach the RTD to imbedded circuit and that lead wire has a resistance that's not accounted for in the specs.
 Oops, let's do the math.
 The RTD sensor has a 100 ohm resistance at zero degrees C. The slope of the calibration curve is 0.385 ohms per degree C. Typical lead wire resistance is somewhere between one and 10 ohms.
 Will be conservatives, will just use one ohm.
 The problem is that even adding one ohm to the circuit resistance throws off your temperature reading.
 Simply divide the one ohm by the slope of 0.385 ohms per degree C, and you just added a fictional 2.6 degrees C to your temperature reading.
 One in doubt?
 Construct a Wheatstone bridge.
 Let's try it here.
 Shown in the upper right corner of the slide is our first attempt.
 The three fixed resistors in the bridge have a much smaller TCR or thermal coefficient of resistance than the platinum RTD but still not zero.
 Unfortunately, putting them next to the RTD means that the resistors will see this same up and down temperature excursion as the RTD, and so there was no longer be fixed resistors.
 I got it.
 Now, let's add long lengths of wiring to the three fixed resistors and mount them remotely at a stable temperature.
 But now we are going around in circles.
 By adding lead length, we have recreated the problem we had in the last slide.
 Stay tuned vokes.
 When in doubt, stick to your Wheatstone bridge but use only three wires.
 Let's try it here.
 Shown in the right side of the slide is our next attempt.
 Makes sure that lead wires A and B are of equal length, and the same type of metallurgy.
 Because wires A and B are on opposite sides of the Wheatstone bridge, their resistances cancel.
 Lead wires C is dead ended so it carries no current.
 But now we just lost our linear relationship between temperature and resistance.
 Stay tuned.
 When in doubt, keep grinding through the calculations.
 Let's try it here.
 Shown in the top of the slide is our Wheatstone bridge with resistance values assigned.
 We set R_1 equals R_2 so that they conveniently dropped out of the calculations.
 Also, if the RTD element is located some distance from the bridge in a three wire configuration, the equal and fixed lead wire resistances R_a and R_b will be buried inside the total resistance R for the RTD and R_3 respectfully.
 Let's keep it simple at first and assume these resistances are very small and assumed zero.
 By applying the equation for the voltages in a Wheatstone bridge to our situation, we get that V_0 equals V times R_3 over R_3 plus R minus V over 2.
 Then we can solve for R. The resistance of RRTD as R equals R_3 times 1 over v_0 over v plus a half minus 1.

-Play video starting at :4:17 and follow transcript4:17 Almost done but not quite.
+Almost done but not quite.
 When in doubt, assume resistances are zero but go back and add them in at the end.
 Shown in the top of the slide is our trusty Wheatstone bridge, but this time with equal but non-zero values for R_a and R_b.
 Now, we substitute the sum of R plus R_a for R and R_3 plus R_a for R_3.
 We get a clean equation this time for R. Now R equals R_3 plus R_a times 1 over v naught over v plus 1.5 minus 1 minus R_a.
 We seem done, right?
 Not quite.
 We're only done if R_a is known and constant for all installations.
 In real instrument panels, technicians use all lead wire length whatever is needed to get the system wired.
 So your perfect calculation of R will be thrown off slightly, and if you need the best accuracy and RTD system has to offer, you should purchase a four wire RTD.
 Calculations in this case are left to the reader.
 Sorry.
 When in doubt, assume linearity.
 But in reality, RTDs are not perfectly linear.
 Here's a plot of temperature error for assumed linearity versus temperature for the full temperature range of the RTD.
 You have negative errors below roughly 200 degrees C and positive error is above that reading.
 We need a way to straighten out the mess so to speak.
 When in doubt, postulate a set of polynomial curves.
 Here's some real life polynomial curves that can straightened out the mess.
 In order to linearize the RTD, we have to calibrate it to a fixed and more accurate temperature source at several points along the curve.
 For temperatures below zero degrees C, we use this third order polynomial and we must calibrate the RTD at three points to obtain values for the constants A, B and C. For temperatures above zero degrees C, we use this second-order polynomial and we must calibrate the RTD at two points to obtain values for the constants A and B. Now that we've put all our doubts to arrest, it's time to go shopping online for an RTD.
 This is the vishay IEC we showed briefly in the previous video.
 It needs the specs of IEC 60751, and it gets to 90 percent of its final temperature reading within two seconds if you put it in the air stream it is measuring.
 Of course, I'm not sure how you do that when the chips going to be mounted on a board.
 So hence in reality, I'm sure that chip is going to be slower than what's shown in the spec sheet.
 Let's select the PTS 0603 chip we showed before.
 It has a resistance of a 100 ohms at zero degrees C. The TRC or the temperature coefficient is 0.385 ohms per degree C shown here in the spec sheet as 3,850 parts per million per degrees K. It has a temperature operating range of minus 55C-155C.
 It's narrower than max for an RTD but it's still more enough for the board where I'll mount the chip.
 Note also, the tiny amount of long-term drift quantified under the long-term drip stability.
 Oh, wait a minute.
 What does other IECs doing with their resistances other than a 100 ohm?
 Here's PTS 0805 coming in with a 100 ohms and 500 ohms of resistance, and PTS 1206 comes in with a 1,000 ohms resistance.
 I thought you said that then IEC 60751 specifies a resistance of exactly a 100 ohms.
 Yeah, but here's that deal.
 Who says that all sensor manufacturers follow one standard?
 In the sensor industry, people also sell 500 ohms and 1000 ohms RTDs.
 Recall our assumption four slides back that the lead wire resistance in at three wire RTD had to be small enough that they wouldn't affect accuracy too much.
 Well, if you jack up the nominal RTD resistance from a 100 ohms to 500 ohms, or even 1,000 ohms, your lead wire resistances are comparatively even smaller.
 Therefore, your system accuracy for an RTD with three wires and either 500 ohms 1,000 ohms improves accordingly relative to this system with a 100 ohms.
 Let's recap.
 We discussed the core technology and the calibration equations that govern RTDs.
 Now, let's discuss the accuracy range and typical applications for thermocouples.

 9: Thermocouples: Basic Facts